-Click on a particular bar in the graph to display the details of the impairment such as time, distance (feet & meters) and amplitude.
+Click on a particular bar in the graph to display the details of the impairment such as time, distance (feet & meters) and amplitude in the table below.
 The selected bar will turn a slightly different shade of color compared to other bars in the graph.